Medical Issues in Adoption

 You may also want to arrange for the child to bring along some personal belongings.
 The touch and smell of a favorite toy or an old piece of clothing can help kids adjust.

-When you pick up your child, it may be your only chance to gather this type of information.
-Here are a few questions to keep in mind:
+When you pick up your child, it may be your only chance to get answers to questions like:

-- Which foods does the child like or dislike?
-When does the child eat and how much?
-Is the child allergic to anything?
-How is the child fed or how does the child feed himself or herself?
+- Which foods does he like or dislike?
+When does he eat and how much?
+Is he allergic to anything?

-- When does the child sleep and for how long?
-Does the child have a bedtime routine?
-Is there anything that helps the child sleep?
+- When does she sleep and for how long?
+Does she have a bedtime routine?
+Is there anything that helps her sleep?

 - Does the child use the toilet on a set schedule?

-- How and when is the child washed or bathed?
+- How and when is he washed or bathed?

-- What does the child usually wear?
-What does the child usually play with, and is there a favorite toy or blanket?
+- What does she usually wear?
+What does she usually play with, and is there a favorite toy or blanket?

 - What methods of comforting are most effective?

-- Can the child sit, crawl, or stand?
+- Can he sit, crawl, or stand?
 What about speaking, making sentences, or recognizing colors, letters, or numbers?
-If your child is in school, at what level?
+If he's in school, at what level?

-- How does your child get along with other kids?
+- How does she get along with other kids?
 With adults?
-Is your child especially attached to particular people?
+Is she especially attached to particular people?

 Other things to consider:

-- You may want to take home pictures of the child's previous caregivers and familiar surroundings.
+- You may want to take home pictures of your child's previous caregivers and familiar surroundings.

 - Keep track of the names, addresses, and phone numbers of everyone you meet who knows your child in case you need more information later.